-Despite recent low natural gas prices, the demand for hydrocarbon is rising, analysts say.
+Despite recent low natural gas prices, demand for the hydrocarbon is rising, analysts say.

 The buildout of new AI data centers, electric transmission lines and battery storage limitations are all contributing to the rise of what Evercore analysts are calling the “age of natural gas.”